projectsyn/commodore/README.md

     commodore
 ```

-1. Set up ssh-agent in the running Docker container:
+1. Set up ssh-agent in the running Docker container for the access to Git repositories:

 ```console
 tools/ssh